stakhovyak/meditation-app/README.md

 ## TODOS

-- configure swagger/openApi for each service
+- configure swagger/openApi for each service DONE
-- dockerize everything before
+- dockerize everything before DONE
+- make common pom.xml for all microservices